Single Sign-On (SSO)

 - Discovery URL:

-Each SSO provider in DFIRe displays the exact redirect URI that must be configured in your identity provider.
+Each SSO provider card in DFIRe displays the exact redirect URI that must be added to your identity provider's allowed redirect URIs.
 The format is:

 https://your-dfire-domain.com/oidc/callback/{provider-id}/